 The Ganesha’s distinctive features –his stomach, his arms and what he holds in them, his elephant shaped head, his body colours, his tusks, the vahana or vehicle he sometimes rode all are an integral part of his form.
 But it is the variations of these elements and his postures that lead to the creation of different graphical illustrations presented in the above 32 different forms.

-Ganesha's forehead too carries symbols like the tilaka consisting of three horizontal lines and or along with a crescent moon, or the third eye, as iconographic elements in the different forms.
+Ganesha's forehead too carries symbols like the Tilaka consisting of three horizontal lines or along with a crescent moon, or the third eye, as iconographic elements in different forms.

 Traditional symbolic representations of Ganesha :